HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

         < string $string: `The examined string.` >
         [,
             < 'object | string' $mode = 'object':
-               - 'object' - `Return an object with the character as key and the frequency of every character as value.`
+               - 'object': `Return an object with the character as key and the frequency of every character as value.`
-               - 'string' - `Return a string containing all unique characters. `
+               - 'string': `Return a string containing all unique characters. `
             >
         ]
 ) object | string